streamr-dev/network-old/README.md

 > Peer-to-peer publish-subscribe network for real-time data with support for long-term data persistence

-This repository/package contains an extendable server-side implementation of the [Streamr protocol](https://github.com/streamr-dev/streamr-specs/blob/master/PROTOCOL.md) written in Node.js.
+This repository/package contains an extendable implementation of the [Streamr protocol](https://github.com/streamr-dev/streamr-specs/blob/master/PROTOCOL.md) written in Node.js.
 The code contains a tracker implementation and a minimal network node implementation.
 This package acts as a library for other Node.js packages, but also provides a few of its own executables as well.